Gunnar Kristinn Gunnarsson

-Gunnar Kristinn Gunnarsson (born 14 June 1933) is an Icelandic chess player, Icelandic Chess Championship winner (1966).
+Gunnar Kristinn Gunnarsson (born 14 June 1933) is an Icelandic chess player and winner of the 1966 Icelandic Chess Championship.

 Biography

-From the begin 1960s to the end of 1970s Gunnar Kristinn Gunnarsson was one of the leading Icelandic chess players.
+From the early 1960s to the end of the 1970s, Gunnar Kristinn Gunnarsson was one of the leading Icelandic chess players.
 In 1967, in Vrnjačka Banja he participated in World Chess Championship Zonal Tournament.
-Gunnar Kristinn Gunnarsson has regularly participated in Icelandic Chess Championships, which he won in 1966, and Reykjavik International Chess tournaments (1972, 1976).
+Gunnar Kristinn Gunnarsson has regularly participated in Icelandic Chess Championships, which he won in 1966, and Reykjavík International Chess tournaments (1972, 1976).

 Gunnar Kristinn Gunnarsson played for Iceland in the Chess Olympiads: